Heart Care at Home

 Use of remote monitoring provides your healthcare team with much more regular healthcare data on you.
 The more often we can study changes in your blood pressure and other symptoms, the better informed we are to look after your condition.
 Internationally, remote patient monitoring has been found to improve patients wellbeing and reduce hospital stays.
 Most importantly, you should feel better over time if you are using this service because we can tweak your medication more accurately and more regularly.

-If you would like to use this service, please contact your Centric Health GP.
+If you would like to use this service, please contact your Centric Health GP or visit us here.

 *Any data that is collected is confidential to you and your healthcare team.